aarron-lee/Maze-Life/README.md

 Then, a setInterval function is used to execute each carve action in the array until all carve actions are completed.
 Afterwards, the setInterval is dismissed.

-Similarly, the DFS and BFS visual rendering is done via two setInterval functions.
+Similarly, path traversal rendering is done via two setInterval functions.
 Once the first setInterval is completed (which renders visited nodes), it triggers a second setInterval function (which renders the path found from point A to point B).

+## Dependencies

+Babel and Webpack are used for to enable usage of ES6 javascript.

 ## Todo / planned

-1. A* and Dikjstra's algorithm implementations (and corresponding grids for to demonstrate how they work)
-2. Other Maze Generation algorithms
+1. Other Maze Generation algorithms
-3. More Mobile friendly CSS
+2. Custom maze traversal algorithm
+3. Enable different maze sizes